After-Shock/Cloudbox-wiki/Pushover.md

 1. Add in your Pushover info: Click the "gear" icon next to "Pushover" -> Type in your Pushover User Key and the Application Token (you can click the "Test Notification" to check if it's working ok) -> Click "Save".

-## Plex Requests

-Pushover can send notifications whenever an event occurs in Plex Requests (e.g. media is requested by someone).

-- [Plex Requests](Plex-Requests#1-accessing-plex-requests) -> Admin -> Notifications -> check "Enable Pushover notifications" and type in your Pushover User Key and the Application Token (you can click the "Test Pushover" to check if it's working ok) -> Click "Update Settings".

-## Sonarr / Radarr
+## Sonarr and Radarr

-You can have Soanrr and Radarr also send out alerts via Pushover when new media is added.
+You can also have Sonarr and Radarr also send out alerts via Pushover when new media is added.